wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/5-exercise-deploy-msix-app-attach.md

 As a senior administrator working for Contoso, you've been asked to adopt the application delivery method and to use the MSIX app attach in your Windows Virtual Desktop environment.

-## Exercise: Use MSIX app attach in Windows Virtual Desktop
+## Use MSIX app attach in Windows Virtual Desktop

 You decide to implement MSIX app attach delivery of the new applications in your Windows Virtual Desktop.